lianastaskevica/documentation/introduction.md

 These two people from the example above are the server and the client (browser).
 The SW can control communication between them.
 The communication between the client and server consists of the requests and the responses to them.
 The SW can cache the response to the corresponding request.
 Later, if the same request is sent from the client, the SW can interrupt it and respond with the cached version of the response.
 In this situation, the request is not being proxied (sent) to the server.

 This feature of SW allows for offline browsing and faster responses.
-Instead of making round-trip to the server, we are only communicating with SW that is installed in the client's browser.
+Instead of making a round-trip to the server, we are only communicating with SW that is installed in the client's browser.

 ## Summary